4 minute read

 Shop ’til you drop in the Bến Thành Market, sampling delicious street food as you go, and get a taste for Vietnam’s French colonial past at the red-bricked Notre-Dame Cathedral and the 19th Century Central Post Office.

-With over 2,000 miles of stunning coastline, choosing a beach in Vietnam can be difficult.
+With over 2,000 miles of stunning coastline, choosing a beach in Vietnam

 If you’re looking for white sand swashed by turquoise shores and an array of restaurants, bars and entertainment at your fingertips, Phan Thiet ticks all the boxes.
 This coastal city in south Vietnam is home to Mui Ne beach – an idyllic 10-kilometres of soft white sand.

 And if lazing around on the sun isn’t enough, you can also try adrenaline-pumping water sports such as kitesurfing and paragliding.
 It’s impossible to get bored!